AstFaster/AstFaster/README.md

 ### Hey, I'm AstFaster 👋

-I'm a french developer beginner, so I'm still learning.
+I'm a french beginner developer, so I'm still learning.

 ### What about me ?